Kiikurage/resume/README.md

 ### Programing Languages

 -	Python,
--	JavaScript (TypeScript)
+-	JavaScript (TypeScript), HTML, CSS (sass)
 -	C++
--	HTML, CSS (sass)
+-	Visual Basic

 ### Knowledge about statistical machine learning

 My research interests lie in field of computer vision and natural language processing.
 Particularly, I am developing methods for parsing video contexts, summarizing, and generating captions.
-So I have knowledges of statistics and machine learning methods like support vector machine (SVM), convolutional neural network (CNN), recurrent neural network (RNN), image/video processing, and natural language processing.
+So I have knowledges of machine learning methods like support vector machine (SVM), convolutional neural network (CNN), recurrent neural network (RNN), image/video processing, and natural language processing.

 ### Knowledge about Front-end web development

 I have experiences with developing webapps as team, so I have knowledge of typical developing workflow, GitHub issue, CI, and deployment.
-I also have experience of creating progressive web app and static website, by using service worker, WebAssembly, WebComponents, Polymer, accelerated mobile web (AMP).
+I also have experience of creating progressive web app and static website, by using ServiceWorker, WebAssembly, WebComponents, Polymer, accelerated mobile web (AMP).
 Furthermore, I tend to make webapps simple and productive so I use gulp.
 Currently, I work as a frontend web subcontractor (not fulltime job) for developing front-end web application at RECRUIT LIFESTYLE CO., LTD.

+## Work History

+### Microsoft Development (Summer Internship)

+Aug.
+2016 - Sep.
+2016

+Development emotional chat bot using machine learning and natural language processing methods.

+### Recruit Lifestyle

+Apr.
+2015 - Oct.
+2016

+Creating web sites and applications.

 ## Awards